FREQUENTLY ASKED QUESTIONS

 Can I apply for a placement with 2 or 3 mentors split over 12 months?

-For the 2026 round, we will accept applications from 1 student and 1 mentor potter.
-We may be able to introduce more flexibility in future rounds.
+No, we will only accept applications from 1 student placed with 1 mentor potter.

 What if the Student and the Mentor Potter live a long way apart?